 This Slavery and Human Trafficking Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 with respect to the financial year ending 31 May 2019 and is approved by Open GI’s Chief Officers.
 The statement sets out the steps taken by Open GI Limited and other relevant Group companies during this financial year to prevent slavery and human trafficking within its business or supply chains.

-Open International is one of the leading technology partners to general insurance brokers in the UK and Irish markets.
-It is a highly successful and growing organisation with a strong track record of innovation that stretches right the way back to 1979.
-Today, the Group employs more than 400 people across a number of businesses and locations.
-The Group comprises Open GI Ltd, Open GI London and Open GI Ireland.
+Open GI continues to be one of the leading technology partners to general insurance brokers in the UK and Irish markets.
+It is a successful and growing organisation with a strong track record of innovation that stretches back to 1979.
+Today, the Group employs around 525 people across a number of businesses and locations, in its main markets and in Central Europe.

-As part of our culture of good governance and good business Open International is committed to opposing modern slavery and human trafficking in any form and preventing this by whatever means we can.
-We have a zero tolerance approach to the exploitation of individuals and any offences covered by the Modern Slavery Act 2015.
+As part of our culture of good governance and good business practice, Open GI is committed to opposing modern slavery and human trafficking in any form and preventing this by whatever means we can.
+We have a zero-tolerance approach to the exploitation of individuals and any offences covered by the Modern Slavery Act 2015.